balbarak/WeasyPrint-netcore/README.md

 # Introduction
 WeasyPrint Wrapper for .Net on Windows to generate pdf from html.
 It use [WeasyPrint](https://github.com/Kozea/WeasyPrint) to generate pdf from html without any extra installtion and setup on windows.

+`Balbarak.Weasypont` simplify the using of WeasyPrint on Windows
 # Getting started

 ## Installtion

 From nuget packages

-`PM> Install-Package Balbarak.WeasyPrint -Version 0.7.0`
+`PM> Install-Package Balbarak.WeasyPrint -Version 0.7.1`

 ## Usage